 They’ll stay fresh for up to 3 months.
 To enjoy them, let them sit on the counter for 5 minutes before biting in.

-I’m sure you can but I haven’t tried.
+I’m sure you can, but I haven’t tried.
 Whey protein and collagen tend to be similar in how they absorb when mixed so it should be okay.
-Vegan protein powder on the other hand absorbs liquid like crazy so you’d need to scale the amount back.
+Vegan protein powder on the other hand, absorbs liquid like crazy so you’d need to scale the amount back.

-You can but it will change the texture of the bars slightly (I would add in a tiny bit more peanut butter) and it will remove a lot of the protein in the bars.
+You can, but it will change the texture of the bars slightly (I would add in a tiny bit more peanut butter), and it will remove a lot of the protein in the bars.

-Other High-Protein Snack Ideas
+More High-Protein Snack Ideas

-Greek Yogurt Protein Bars
+Frozen Yogurt Protein Bars with Greek Yogurt

 Video